marcomarice/spring-boot-sso-jwt-demo/README.md

-# Spring Boot, Spring Security, Single Sign On, Oauth2 and Jwt demo project
+# Spring Security and JWT demo project
-Starting project, based on a previous one, to test single sign on access features.
+Starting project, based on Spring Security and JWT.